6.1 - Reporting the Bilan Carbone®

 • inform its stakeholders

-• communicate about its Bilan Carbone®
+• communicating about its Bilan Carbone®

 3. Voluntary presentation for the evaluation of the approach: in the event that the organisation wishes to have evaluated its assessment, additional supporting documents are required.